8 Tips for Creating Emails Physicians Will Open

 6. Create a captivating subject line.

-This is one of the most important physician email marketing tips that we often overlook.
-Physicians are extremely time-strapped and their inboxes are already bombarded daily with all types of recruitment offers and promotions.
-Whether the physician is scanning their inbox from a desktop or mobile device you can be sure that the email sender and subject line have the most direct impact on whether they choose to open, ignore or delete an email.
-That’s why it’s important to send emails from an individual when possible (for example, their assigned liaison over a generic email tied to your organization)
+This is one of the most important physician email marketing tips we often overlook.
+Physicians are time-strapped and receive numerous recruitment offers daily.
+Whether they scan their inbox on a desktop or mobile device, the sender and subject line directly impact whether they open or delete the email.
+Therefore, send emails from an individual, such as their assigned liaison, rather than a generic organization email.

 7. Watch your timing.